house is occupied. I ask you to go and never come back."

 ICA Cinema in March 2005.
 This is a fascinating inclusion

-that has the director covering in some detail his approach
+in which Costanzo covers in some detail his approach

-off, interestingly enough, with him explaining his decision
+off with him explaining his decision

 to use the Roger Waters track at the end of the film.